jceyrac/cv/index.markdown

 I have more than 8 years of experience in digital product management as a freelancer, on products of the Fintech, B2B services and media industries.
 </p>
 <p style="text-align: center;">
-I worked lately in France but also in Madrid for one year and 3 years in London, managing products for startups in .
-It was also a great opportunity to improve my Spanish and English!
+I worked lately in France but also in Madrid for one year and 3 years in London, managing products for startups following the Lean startup and agile methodologies.
 </p>
 <p style="text-align: center;">
 Even though I can skill-fully manage the communication and marking of a product, my biggest strength is in the design and delivery of complex technical products thanks to my technical background.
 Indeed, I have a Master's Degree in Engineering and strong experience in IT delivery with my years at Accenture working as a developer, project manager and business analyst.